 - Why the service/activity should be considered for funding outside of the identified Short Break Activity priorities – what makes it an exception?

-Applications will be considered by a panel based approximately on the table below (subject to date changes).
+Applications will be considered by a panel as and when applications are submitted.
 Providers must ensure that applications are received in advance of the activity/service beginning.
 Retrospective applications will not be considered.

 When and How to Apply